 3.2.3 Cladophora Washup Predictive Map & Floating Algae Index Maps

 We created the Cladophora Washup Predictive Map based on factors identified as important for deposition by Riley et al. (2015).
 Using ArcMap 10.6, we used the resampled bathymetry data to generate curvature data using the Curvature tool.
 We then used the Focal Statistics tool to create an average curvature index image by calculating the average curvature value of the pixels within 5-mile circular radius of each pixel and assigning that pixel the averaged value.
-This output was then clipped to a 500-meter buffer around each beach that extends only into the Lake Michigan side of each beach.
+This output was then clipped to a 500 m buffer around each beach that extends only into the Lake Michigan side of each beach.
 To obtain the number of near structures, we used the aerial maps of our study area and the attribute table from NOAA’s CUSP to count the number of manmade structures (break walls, jetties, and piers) that fell within the clipped 500-meter buffer.
-The number of nearshore structures was appended to the attribute table of the 500-meter buffer shapefile surrounding the Milwaukee beaches.
-We then converted this shapefile to a raster with a 30-meter by 30-meter resolution using a cubic convolution.
+The number of nearshore structures was appended to the attribute table of the 500 m buffer shapefile surrounding the Milwaukee beaches.
+We then converted this shapefile to a raster with a 30 m by 30 m resolution using a cubic convolution.

 The shoreline curvature data and rasterized near shore structure data were assigned equal weights due to the lack of in situ data to calibrate coefficients.
 We then added the layers together to create a map that predicts beaches in the study area most likely to experience washup (equation 9).
 Subsequently, population density and water current direction layers were layered on top of the map.
-To assess relative accuracy of the map, we sought to compare it to FAI maps, which we created using the fai algorithm in ACOLITE.
+To assess relative accuracy of the map, we sought to compare it to FAI maps, which we created using the FAI algorithm in ACOLITE.

 Predictive Value = (A × Number of Nearshore Structures) + (B × Shoreline Curvature) (9)